merijntiebie/Connect4/NOTES.md

 # Pomodoro goal: finish unit tests for determing amount of discs in every diagonal direction
 # Units for this component

-Diagonal: look upward to the right for same disks and return number of disks found
+## Diagonal: look down to the right for same disks and return number of disks found

 ⚫⚫⚫⚫⚫⚫⚫